BestTimesToVisit.com Logo

 Frequently Asked Questions

 Shoulder seasons, April-May and September-October, offer the sweet spot.
-You'll find fewer throngs of tourists than the peak summer months, while still enjoying pleasant weather ideal for exploring ancient ruins and vibrant neighborhoods.
-Plus, hotel prices are often more reasonable.
+You'll find fewer throngs of tourists than the peak summer months, while still enjoying pleasant weather ideal for exploring ancient sites and wandering charming neighborhoods.
+Plus, you'll likely find better deals on flights and accommodation.

-How easy is it to navigate Athens using public transport, and are there any tips for avoiding scams?
+How easy is it to navigate Athens using public transport, and are there any hidden costs I should be aware of?

 Ready to Plan Your Trip?